 Please read these directions, see the map at the bottom of the page, and for the final 100 yards of the journey do NOT rely only on your satnav.
 Do!
 Not!
 Rely!
 On!
 Your!
 Satnav!, instead take these directions.

 The address is:

-Payment and enquiries, please see the contact page.
+For enquiries and to book, please see the Contact page.